OpenWaterAnalytics/epanet-dev/README.md

 The EPANET 3 API has a similar flavor to version 2, but all of the functions have been re-named and require that an EPANET project first be created and included as an argument in all function calls.
 (This makes the API capable of analyzing several projects in parallel in a thread safe manner.)
 EPANET 3 is able to read EPANET 2 input files but uses a different layout for its binary results file.
 Thus it will not be compatible with the current EPANET 2 GUI.
 Details of the API, including the changes and additions made to various computational components of EPANET, can be found in the 'docs' section of this repository (to be added shortly).

+You can access the full documentation at [wateranalytics.org/epanet-dev](http://wateranalytics.org/epanet-dev).

 ## License

 The new version of EPANET will be distributed under the MIT license as described in the LICENSE file of this repository.